WELCOME TO TOXIC CABIN AIR

 This heating produces toxic characteristics.
 This toxic air is introduced into the cabin to be breathed in by passengers and crew alike, or is expelled directly from the engine or APU.
 Depending on the severity of the leak and a person’s sensitivity or exposure, toxic poisoning can, and does occur in various degrees.

 It used to be that you could detect the smell similar to dirty sox and be aware there was a problem.
 Oil manufacturers are now manufacturing the oils which do not emit such an odor.
-Symptoms to look for include Immediate symptoms which are flu like symptoms, difficulty breathing, coughing, light headedness or even giddiness, and may be accompanied by headaches, and other symptoms.
+Symptoms to look for include flu like symptoms, difficulty breathing, coughing, light headedness or even giddiness, and may be accompanied by headaches, and other symptoms.
+The effects start usually with these symptoms and then progress depending on how severe the exposure or the time of repeated exposures.

-Other actual physical effects which may not be immediately recognizable, and which may take days or longer to manifest, can be: permanent or temporary brain injury or damage, neurological damage, vision problems, short term memory loss, uncontrollable intermittent shaking of a hand or body part, numbness in extremities, aching of muscles, and what has been described as Lupus-like or Meniere’s like symptoms.
+Other actual physical effects which may not be immediately recognizable, and which may take days or longer to manifest, can be permanent or temporary brain injury or damage, neurological damage, vision problems, short term memory loss, uncontrollable intermittent shaking of a hand or body part, numbness in extremities, aching of muscles, and what has been described as Lupus-like or Meniere’s like symptoms.
 It is now believed that many conditions previously diagnosed as Meniere’s or Lupus may actually have been the effects of exposure to toxic cabin air.
-Thanks to others who are working diligently to educate the flying public and employees, the condition is now officially recognized and called “Aerotoxic Syndrome”.
+Thanks to others who are working diligently to educate the flying public and employees, the condition is now officially recognized and called “Aerotoxic Syndrome”. (read about Tristin Lorraine, John Hoyte, Judith Anderson, and see the resourses in this website).

 The pyrolyzed, or burnt, oil/fluid (TCP or TOCP) is breathed in and circulated throughout the body.
 It is stored in the body and it can get into the brain, muscles, and nerves.
 Small oil leaks can secrete these fumes over time.
 Long term exposure in flight crew has been shown to cause these symptoms and damage.
-Because the problem has been ignored or denied, many flight crew and, we are discovering, passengers, have been told they have other diseases or problems which mimic lupus, multiple sclerosis, or menier’s disease, among other disorders.
+Because the problem has been ignored or denied many flight crew and passengers have been told they have other diseases or problems which mimic lupus, multiple sclerosis, or menier’s disease, among other disorders.
+Doctors have been unfamiliar with this problem and even the most experienced air crew have been kept in the dark about this problem, so doctors are not looking for this cause.

 These leaks are not uncommon.
 They are in many, many aircraft.
 Some models have more problems than others.
 (Refer to the links on this website ) Recently, it was stated that it would cost $10,000.00 per aircraft to fix the problem, to retrofit filters on planes.
 It is not clear is this is a functional remedy, but we are asking the question: why are the airlines not pursuing that?
 I think we all know the answer, money.
 What is more important, a person’s health or the cost?
 Plus, with the ‘powers that be’ saying that there is no problem, how many more people must get sick, or neurologically damaged before someone acts.
 We applaud Boeing for development of the 787, the first airplane to use a system for the cabin air that bypasses the engines.
 The plane is touted has having clean air, and that passengers will not have that tired effect from flying.
 While little is said about the bypassing of the possible toxic exposure, there are reports from the English Parliament from years ago basicly putting airlines on notice that if they do not clean up the toxic issues that their planes may be prevented from using British airports.